How Do You Work With Someone You Hate?

 Workplace issues are nothing new; an astounding 85% of people are unhappy at their job.
 The point of a job is to make money, but most of us would love to enjoy our time at work.
 Instead of being miserable every day, move towards finding a solution, whether within yourself or between the two of you.
 Do you want to know how you can learn to work with someone that you hate?
 Keep reading to find out what you need to know.

 How to Work With Someone You Hate

 "I hate my coworker."
-Have you found yourself saying that when you get home from work or an internship position?
+Have you found yourself saying that when you get home from work?
 You are not the first person in history to have workplace issues, and you won't be the last.
 Even if you get along with most people, the complex work environment can be tricky to navigate sometimes.
 There are a lot of personalities that have to come together for a common cause of the company.
-But, if there are personality clashes within the workplace, it can affect others around you and their own productivity.
+But, if there are personality clashes within the workplace, it can affect others around you and their productivity.

 Make a Choice

 Are you there to make friends, or are you there to make money and get experience?
 If you are there for the social aspect of being around others and enjoying their company while making money, you will have to figure out a way to make peace with your enemies.
 If you are just there to make a paycheck, it's time to change your attitude and view about the person you dislike.

 When you walk into the workplace, leave your attitude and personal feelings at the door.
 This may sound easier than done, but after you practice it a few times, you should be able to master it.
 A positive attitude at work can make all the difference in handling another person and their negativity.